 2.1 This section provides guidance on key stages in the process of applying for planning permission where a proposed development may have an impact on the FRE(AW)WHS or its setting.
-It also identifies where other permissions or assessments may be required, for example scheduled monument consent from Historic EnvironmentScotland.
+It also identifies where other permissions or assessments may be it consent from Historic Scotland.